howhardcanitbe-admin/docs/_posts/2023-05-27-RALPH-just-the-beginning.md

 So, how hard can it be to automate your lawn mowing?
 With some tech know-how, the right tools, and a bit of perseverance, pretty hard actually.
 But the satisfaction of seeing RALPH glide around the yard, doing the work for you?
 Absolutely priceless.

-There is a bunch more todo with RALPH, the most important of which is Collision Avoidance.
-We have experimented with LIDAR however its too sensitive and get confused by dust and flying grass clippings in the wind.
-Next we will try using some car reversing sensors and will feature this, and more detail in our next post.
+There is a bunch more todo with RALPH:

+- [x] Collision avoidance.
+We have experimented with LIDAR however its too sensitive and gets confused by dust and flying grass clippings in the wind.
+- [ ] Next we will try using some car reversing sensors and will feature this, and more detail in our next post.
+- [ ] Experiment with moving from Orange Cube to ROS for mission execution.
+I find that Ardurover has heaps of super complex options and it might be easier in the long run to create me own ROS code.
+I'd also like to create a mobile phone app to control the mower which might be easier using Flutter and ROS2.

 Stay tuned for more tech adventures, where we'll continue to ask, "How hard can it be?"
 After all, with technology and a sprinkle of imagination, the possibilities are truly endless.

 > *We don't get paid for promotions or get free products, if we do, we will specifically let you know.
 Using affiliate links helps to support our work without any cost to you.*